loadprofilegenerator/DistributedSimulator/readme.md

 - The clients will fetch calculation jobs from the server, execute them and send back the resulting directory contents.
 - The server saves the contents to a folder.

+# Technology

+- C#
+- WPF
+- Windows Only
+- ZeroMQ
+- MessagePack for packing and zipping

 # License

 MIT